ManoelClemente1/SOLID/README.md

 ### Open Closed Principle
 * a class should be designed in such a way that it can be extended to add new functionality without modifying the existing code.

+### Liskov Substitution Principle
+* A derived class can be substitutable for its base class.

+### Interface Segregation Principle
+* Classes should not be forced to depend on methods they do not use.

+### Dependency Inversion Principle
+* Classes should not be forced to depend on methods they do not use.